What is esports? Before you start investing in this growing industry, read about these esports facts and what the future could hold.

 These electronic sports already have a huge reach across verticals and countries around the globe, and it’s not only pro players participating.
 Anyone can compete at local esports events, and there are even college and high school esports teams and clubs sprouting up.
 It’s clear that esports and the gaming industry are growing by the year, bolstered by social media and interest in competitive gaming as a spectator sport in both professional tournaments and Twitch streams.

 Of course, that doesn’t mean that anything remotely related to esports is going to be a good buy for investors — those interested in this growing space will have to make choices depending on their risk levels and the research they do.
+For more insight into esports opportunities, check out Ways to Invest in Gaming, Top 3 NASDAQ Gaming Stocks, and Mobile Gaming Stocks: 10 Biggest Companies in 2022.

 This is an updated version of an article originally published by the Investing News Network in 2019.